Q&A With Two 2019 John W. Mack Movement Building Fellows

 Cheyenne: One key thing that this Fellowship has supported me in realizing is the importance of incorporating and acknowledging myself as a whole person in my work.
 This Fellowship has encouraged and empowered me to listen in, nurture and grow my inner self.
 It has given space to reflect and build with others as well as guided a deeper understanding and practice through our coaching and retreats together.
 That necessary inner work is essential for the movement work.

 Janel: That I’m not alone in continuing to de-colonize my mind, my practices and my perspectives, even as a social justice leader.
 Part of the persona of being in an anointed leadership position at a social justice organization is the idea that you have a pure vision of a world without oppression, when really I was born from that same oppressive world everyone else was, and my attitudes in some ways still reflect that.
-Black and proud as I am, purging the white supremacy from my mind is an ongoing practice.
+Black and proud as I am, purging any internalized anti-Blackness from my mind is an ongoing practice.
 It’s affirming to be alongside other leaders who are also super proud of our genders and respective heritages, yet similarly re-evaluating our so-called “success” and navigating white spaces with any kind of finesse and dignity.
 I’m re-evaluating what it means to “be authentic” or “have boundaries” in a workplace that I’m passionate about leading.

 Describe one thing that you do differently now that is a result of your experience as a John W. Mack Fellow.